-Before an enterprise can adopt and operationalize a DX program, it must demonstrate three main characteristics; an unambiguous understanding of their customer's need, repeatable processes to ensure consistency of execution, and the ability to innovate in a structured manner.
+Before an enterprise can operate as a digital enterprise, it must demonstrate three main characteristics; an unambiguous understanding of their customer's need, repeatable processes to ensure consistency of execution, and the ability to innovate in a structured manner.

 To achieve an unambiguous understanding of the customer's needs, enterprises must, in a structured repeatable manner, define and categorize the enterprise process, technology and capability requirements.
 The next step is to compare these requirements to the existing environment to understand what it will take to achieve and manage the required capability.
 The provider must do this in the context of governance based on enterprise goals and achievement measured against expected outcomes.